labnams/pathome-drug/README.md

 4. Open the browser and connect to the website.

 ## R codes for the paper
 The R codes include the following functionalities for producing the results of the paper.
+Note that the R code requires the aforementioned requirements.
 1. Download the KEGG pathway graphs for performing the simulation.
 2. Generate the simulation dataset under the specified parameters.
 3. Perform the analyses using PATHOME-Drug, WebGestalt and ClusterProfiler.